otrv4/otrv4/otrv4.md

 To create a Client Profile, generate:

 1. A unique random id that is going to act as an identifier for this Client Profile.
-It should be 4 byte unsigned value, big-endian.
+It should be a 4 byte unsigned value.
-1. A 4-byte instance tag to use as the Client Profile owner's instance tag.
+1. A 4-byte instance tag to use as the Client Profile owner instance tag.
+This should only be done if the client doesn't already have an instance tag for this user.

-Then, assemble:
+Then assemble:

-1. Client Profile's identifier.
+1. Client Profile identifier.
-1. Client Profile owner's instance tag.
+1. Client Profile owner instance tag.
 1. Ed448 long-term public key.
 1. Versions: a string corresponding to the user's supported OTR versions.
    A Client Profile can advertise multiple OTR versions.
 The format is described